ski-freak/quartz/content/_index.md

 > [!info] Tips

 - You can find a [full list of tags here](/tags/), if you would like to find posts on certain topics.
-- You can use *ctrl + k* to easily open up the search function, which can search both the names and contents of pages on this site.
+- You can use *ctrl + k* to easily open up the search function, which can search both the names and contents of pages on this site, and will also display related pages to help if you forgot the name.
 - Each page also has *backlinks* and a *graph view*.
 Backlinks show you all other pages on the site that mention the one you are currently on.
 The graph view shows all related pages in a cool little graph.
 It's also a nice fidget toy.
 - In the corner of the graph view there is a button that opens the global graph, which graphs all pages on this site!